dotnet/coreclr/Documentation/botr/readytorun-format.md

 ## READYTORUN_SECTION_MANIFEST_METADATA

 Manifest metadata is an [ECMA-335] metadata blob containing extra reference assemblies within the version bubble introduced by inlining on top of assembly references stored in the input MSIL.
 As of R2R version 3.1, the metadata is only searched for the AssemblyRef table.
-This is used to translate module override indices in signatures to the actual reference modules (using either the ``READYTORUN_FIXUP_ModuleOverride`` bit flag on the signature fixup byte or the ``ELEMENT_TYPE_MODULE_ZAPSIG`` COR element type).
+This is used to translate module override indices in signatures to the actual reference modules (using either the `READYTORUN_FIXUP_ModuleOverride` bit flag on the signature fixup byte or the `ELEMENT_TYPE_MODULE_ZAPSIG` COR element type).

+**Disclaimer:** The manifest metadata is a new feature that hasn't shipped yet; it involves straightforward adaptation of a fragile nGen technology to ReadyToRun images as an expedite means for enabling new functionality (larger version bubble support).
+The precise details of this encoding are still work in progress and likely to further evolve.

 **Note:** It doesn't make sense to store references to assemblies external to the version bubble in the manifest metadata as there's no guarantee that their metadata token values remain constant; thus we cannot encode signatures relative to them.